ArktinenSieni/wunder-dungeons/locations/barkely_fortress.md

 Has the most valuable objects here.
 The chief himself has passed out from booze.
 He wakes up at some point, depending on how the party will behave.
 After he wakes, he will call the remaining goblins to his side to fight off the intruders.
 The furniture does include a stone table and a chair.
 Some bookshelves are included, and contain the plans for the castle.

+Goblin boss [Clurx](../characters/clurx.md) will challenge party with same amount of goblins as there is players.

 #### F2-3